top of page

 • Is delayed in physical or emotional development

-• Shows signs of depression or suicidal thoughts
+• Shows signs of depression or suicidal ideation

 • Reports an inability to develop emotional bonds with others